alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 {% include posts/2016/10/22/includes5_trimming_stroked_paths_demo.html %}

-The ability to animate these three properties opens us up to a world of possibilities, especially for icons that make heavy use of stroked paths. **Figure 6** below shows four examples that animate these attributes in order to achieve some pretty cool efects:
+The ability to animate these three properties opens us up to a world of possibilities, especially for icons that make heavy use of stroked paths. **Figure 6** below shows four examples that animate these attributes in order to achieve some pretty cool effects:

 * The _fingerprint icon_ is made up of 5 stroked paths, each with their trim path start and end values initially set to `0` and `1` respectively.
 When hidden, each path's trim path end value is quickly animated to `0` until the icon is no longer visible, and then back again to `1` when the icon is later shown.
 The _cursive handwriting icon_ works similarly, except instead of animating the individual paths all at once, they are animated sequentially as if the word was being written out by hand.